emilyl-no/Investments/README.md

 Investment appraisal techniques are used to evaluate whether a project or investment is financially worthwhile.

 ## Tutorial
-In this tutorial we will see how to use 'investment_appraisal' to analyse potential investment projects.
+In this tutorial we will see how to use 'invesment_appraisal' to analyse potential investment projects.

 In order to use any of the functions, you first need to write:
 ``` python